SimSaladin/opetussivut/README.md

 - Set the wiki page as *publicly readable* and the website will be updated within 24 hours.
-- Set the wiki page as *not* publicly readable and the pages will not be generated again until you set the page public again.
+- Set the wiki page as *not* publicly readable and the pages will not be generated again until you set the page publicly readable.

 Setting the wiki page private can be useful when doing big changes over a longer time period.